 Where to eat in Easter Island

-Most of restaurants are located in the Mani street of Hanga Roa, the main city of the island.
+Most of the restaurants are located in the Mani street of Hanga Roa, the main city of the island.
 The variety of food on the island is limited, due to the isolation, but you can find a wide variety of fish and seafood.
 Local traditional food is well represented by Curanto and Tunu Ahi, both fish based dishes.

 What to see in Easter Island

-- Ahu Tongariki: in this location you’ll find 15 recently restored Moai, one of them retains the original hairstyle!
+- Ahu Tongariki: in this location, you’ll find 15 recently restored Moai, one of them retains the original hairstyle!

 - Rano Raraku: the volcano, the place where the tuff used for the construction of the Moai was mined and where the statues were built.
 No one can really explain why in the slopes of the volcano there are statues that were mysteriously abandoned also if not completed.

 - Rano Kau: the crater of the extinct volcano became the container of a green lagoon where, in the banks, grow flowers and plants.
-Probably one of the most visited location of the island.
+Probably one of the most visited locations of the island.